BCS-WebDev/Week11-Homework/README.md

 burger model will then be exported to a controller for routing, which will be accessed by the user via the webpage.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; One thing to consider is that our credentials to our database is not masked as there is no sensitive information.
-We will address this as needed in future projects.

 ## Installation
 Install `node.js` and run `npm install` to install the necessary node packages.